AstrobioMike/AstrobioMike.github.io/unix/why.md

 <center><img src="{{ site.url }}/images/make_test_sh.png"></center>

 <br>
-The first command redirected "ls | head" into and created the file named "test.sh" (the .sh extension is for "shell").
+The first command redirected "ls | head" into and created the file named "test.sh" (the .sh extension is for "shell" and is the typical extension used for *bash* scripts).
 And the second command appended "ls | wc -l" to that file.
 Then, as we see with `head`, those are the two lines in the file.
 We can now run this as a *bash* script.
-That's done by putting `bash` in front of the file name that is the script:
+That's done by putting `bash` in front of the file name that is the script (so now `bash` is the command, and `test.sh` is a positional argument telling it what to operate on):

 ```
 bash test.sh